Timmatt-Lee/xcur2png/README.md

 * **`npm install` fails:** This is almost always due to missing system build dependencies for `node-canvas`.
 Carefully follow the installation instructions for `node-canvas` for your operating system (see Prerequisites).
 Ensure `pkg-config` and libraries like Cairo, Pango, libjpeg, etc., are installed *before* running `npm install`.
 * **`pkg-config: command not found`:** Install `pkg-config` using your system's package manager (`brew install pkg-config`, `sudo apt-get install pkg-config`, etc.).

+## Contributing

+Contributions, issues, and feature requests are welcome\!
+Feel free to check [issues page](https://github.com/Timmatt-Lee/xcur2png/issues).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.